Oct 10, 2020

 Tinnitus is a widespread condition: one in ten people in the UK experience tinnitus in some form, with one in twenty experiencing persistent tinnitus.
 It’s a frustrating and often distressing condition, and it has links to reduced mental health – tinnitus is associated with a higher occurrence of depression.

-Book your FREE hearing test today
+Book your FREE Full Hearing Assessment today